Zeegeuze/Zeegeuze/README.md

 <br />

 <h3> 👀 Looking for</h3>
-Currently I'm looking for a job in Data Science.
-My preference would be to start in a multinational again, if possible with deep learning somewhere in Liechtenstein, Luxemburg, Switserland or Austria.
-I'm open for other opportunities as well though as I don't want to pass on a great company of opportunity!
+Currently I'm looking for a job in Data Analytics or Data Science.
 <br />

 <h3>:u7533: Some Tools and languages I Use</h3>